-Exams are online.
-The exam will be open for three days.
+Exams are online and will be weekly.
+The exam will be open from Fridays at 7:00 AM until Sundays at 11:59 PM.
 They will be the usual true/false or multiple choice and are open book and open notes.
 You may not collaborate with anyone during the exam window.
 The exams will be 2 hours in duration and will be done in one sitting, i.e. you may not stop your exam and come back to it.
 Once you start the timer is on and will automatically record and grade your exam after the two hour limit is up.
 But you have the time from Friday through Sunday to start the exam.
+If you are kicked out of the exam, you will have to e-mail me and I will have to reset the exam for you.

 Please note: each exam will be scrambled, no two students will have the same order of questions.
+Attempting to cheat on exams using electronic media, such as exam data bases, will result in expulsion from the university.

-ASSIGNMENT:
+ASSIGNMENTS:

-There is one type of assignment in this course.
+There is one type of assignment for this course.